AmsterGet/ui-kit-sandbox/README.md

 ## Installation

-Install the package in your project using your favourite package manager:
+Install the package into your project using your favourite package manager:

 Using `npm`
 ```console